Katacc/Midi-pw-mixer/README.md

 so if your volumes don't work or doesnt pick up immediately after changing configuration or opening an application, do a full fader movement twice to reconfigure.
+Added: You can allso force reconfiguration with `cycle` button from midiKONTROL2

 (This way we avoid any time based configuration parsing that would lead to constant CPU usage for the time calculations)